Why Selecting Your Wedding Colors for 2014 at an Early Stage Is Vital.

 Invitations and any other stationery that may be needed should reflect the chosen color scheme, although you may choose to go for a complementary color rather than trying to match everything exactly.

 The added touch for all your tables, such as napkins, table runners and name card holders should match or compliment your color scheme.

 Usually these would reflect the principle color in your palette and are important choices since they serve to showcase the dress worn by the bride.

 Principally this would apply to the groom’s vest & tie.
 These are a subtle, but effective way, of reflecting wedding color schemes.

-Flowers are an important part of all wedding color schemes.
+Flowers are an important part of all wedding color schemes and wedding colors for 2014.
 The florist will work with flowers in season to find blooms that fit your color palate.

 Wedding Favors, Matchbooks, Candy etc.